Frequently asked questions

 What payment methods do you accept?

-Initial Consultations booked online require prepayment by Stripe.
+Online bookings require prepayment via Stripe.
 Card payments are accepted at the end of your appointment.

 Accessibility and Location